Overview

 Truncus arteriosus in adults

-Rarely, some people born with truncus arteriosus can survive without surgery to fix the heart problems.
+In rare cases, some people born with truncus arteriosus can survive without heart surgery.
 They may live into adulthood.
 But those with the condition will almost certainly have heart failure and develop a complication called Eisenmenger syndrome.
 This syndrome is caused by permanent lung vessel damage.
 It results in a significant lack of blood flow to the lungs.

 Prevention

 Because the cause is unclear, it may not be possible to prevent truncus arteriosus.
 Getting good prenatal care is important.
-If you have a family history of heart problems present at birth, consider talking with a genetic counselor and a heart doctor, called a cardiologist, before getting pregnant.
+If you or someone in your family had a heart condition present at birth, talk to your healthcare professional before getting pregnant.
+You might need to see a genetic counselor and a heart doctor, called a cardiologist.

 If you decide to get pregnant, taking these steps can help keep your baby healthy:

-• Get recommended vaccinations.
+- Get recommended vaccinations.
 Some infections can be harmful to a developing baby.
-For example, having German measles — also called rubella —during pregnancy can cause problems in a baby's heart development.
-A blood test done before pregnancy can determine if you're immune to rubella.
+For example, having German measles — also called rubella —during pregnancy can cause changes in a baby's heart development.
+A blood test done before pregnancy can show if you're immune to rubella.
 A vaccine is available for those who aren't immune.

-• Talk to your provider about your medicines.
-Check with your health care provider before taking any medicines if you're pregnant or thinking about becoming pregnant.
+- Talk to your healthcare professional about your medicines.
+Check with your healthcare professional before taking any medicines if you're pregnant or thinking about getting pregnant.
 Many drugs aren't recommended for use during pregnancy because they can harm a developing baby.

-• Take a folic acid supplement.
+- Take a folic acid supplement.
 Take a multivitamin with folic acid.
-Taking 400 micrograms of folic acid daily has been shown to reduce brain and spinal cord problems in babies.
-It may help reduce the risk of heart problems present at birth too.
+Taking 400 micrograms of folic acid daily has been shown to reduce brain and spinal cord conditions in babies.
+It may help reduce the risk of heart conditions present at birth too.

-• Control diabetes.
-If you have diabetes, ask your health care provider how to best manage the disease during pregnancy.
+- Control diabetes.
+If you have diabetes, ask your healthcare professional how to best manage the disease during pregnancy.

 Diagnosis